 Kevin McQuillan, Melbourne writer and television producer

-Bruce Tamagno, geographer, traveller, writer
+Bruce Tamagno, writer and geographer